-- To make Rutgers a nationally and internationally recognized leader in and provider of advanced computing/cyberinfrastructure (ACI) to advance the frontiers of research, pedagogy, and innovation.
+To make Rutgers a nationally and internationally recognized leader in and provider of advanced computing/cyberinfrastructure (ACI) to advance the frontiers of research, pedagogy, and innovation.

-- To provide strategic leadership in advancing Rutgers University’s research and scholarly achievements through next generation computing, data science, networking, and creative learning in partnership with the Office of Research and Economic Development, the Office of Information Technology, and the academic and research communities across all campuses.
+To provide strategic leadership in advancing Rutgers University’s research and scholarly achievements on all campuses through next generation computing, data science, networking, and creative learning environments through partnership and collaborations with the Office of Research and Economic Development, the Office of Information Technology, and the academic and research communities, both internal and external.

-- Grow, develop, and build a world class production level centralized ACI ecosystem to meet current and future needs across all campuses
+- Grow, develop, design, and build a world class One-Rutgers ACI ecosystem to meet current and future needs of the research community across all campuses

-- Grow and develop an education, outreach, and training (workforce development) program aimed at developing a community of next generation ACI users and practitioners
+- Grow and develop an ACI education, outreach, and training (workforce development) program aimed at developing a community of next generation ACI users and practitioners

-- Offer user, application, and system support on OARC resources so as to meet the needs of the Rutgers research communities on all campuses
+- Offer user, application, and system support on OARC maintained resources so as to meet the needs of the Rutgers research communities on all campuses

-- Build an environment that fosters collaboration between diverse communities both at Rutgers and around the globe
+- Build an environment that fosters collaboration between diverse communities both internal and external

 - Increase university and industry partnerships

-- Identify new funding opportunities and projects to foster sustainability, growth, and innovation.
+- Identify new cyberinfrastructure funding opportunities and projects to foster sustainability, growth, and innovation.
 We will partner with Faculty, not compete.

 - Present IT as a strategic asset rather than a utility

-- Develop cloud strategies to create new opportunities for the Rutgers community (includes Open Science Grid, XSEDE, Amazon Web Services, Azure)
+- Develop cloud strategies to create new opportunities for the Rutgers community (includes Open Science Grid, XSEDE, Amazon Web Services, Azure, Google)

 - Align OARC projects and priorities with Rutgers University goals, priorities, and mission